jaiwalker/laravel5-package-creator-command/readme.md

 php artisan create-package vendorName PackageName"
 ```

-Done !! package will be created with service provider - now all  you need to do is register this  package   with laravle  and autolaod it
+Done !! package will be created with service provider - now all  you need to do is register this  package   with laravel  and autolaod it

 example consider you have run
 ```
-php artisan create-package Jai example"
+php artisan create-package Jai example
 ```
- autoload your created package first:
+## Autoload your created package:
-  add your package path to composer.json  file in prs-4  so it looks like this
+Add your package path to composer.json  file in prs-4  so it looks like this
   ```
   "psr-4": {
   		"App\\": "app/",
   		  "Jai\\Createpackages\\":"packages/jai/createpackage/src/"
   		  }
   ```